Benkelman is a town with a view…and a view of the future

 Fiber-optic infrastructure connects Benkelman to the world

-Randy Raile, BWTelcom CEO, is the fourth generation of the Raile family in southwest Nebraska.
+Randy Raile, BWTelcom CEO, is the fourth generation of the Raile family in southwest Nebraska and cares greatly for his community.
+Raile states, “The core values of BWTelcom are hometown values, customer service, and dedication.”

 “BWTelcom offers the communication advantages of fiber optics terminals to our customers,” said Raile.
 “For example, the Circle B Motel, a progressive business here in town, provides wireless internet services to their patrons, and they handle reservations via their high-speed Internet connection.”